 Unlike computer viruses and worms, Trojans are not able to self-replicate.

 They are one of the simplest but potentially most dangerous types of Trojan.
 This is because they can either load all sorts of malware onto your system in their role as a gateway, or at least ensure that your computer is vulnerable to attack.
 A backdoor is often used to set up botnets.
 Without your knowledge, your computer becomes part of a zombie network that is used for attacks.
 Furthermore, backdoors can allow code and commands to be executed on your device or monitor your web traffic.

-Exploits are programs that contain data or code that takes advantage of a vulnerability within application software that's running on your computer.
+Exploits are programs that contain data or code that take advantage of a vulnerability within an application on your computer.

 This type of program steals user account information from online gamers.

-This type of Trojan can modify data on your computer – so that your computer doesn’t run correctly, or you can no longer use specific data.
-The criminal will only restore your computer’s performance or unblock your data after you have paid them the ransom money they demand.
+This type of Trojan can modify data on your computer so that your computer doesn’t run correctly or you can no longer use specific data.
+The criminal will only restore your computer’s performance or unblock your data after you have paid them the ransom money that they demand.

 They may seem like a relic from another century, yet they are still active and pose a significant threat.
 SMS Trojans such as the Android malware Faketoken can work in different ways.
 Faketoken, for example, sends mass SMS messages to expensive international numbers and disguises itself in the system as a standard SMS app.
 The smartphone owner has to pay the costs for this.
 Other SMS Trojans establish connections to expensive premium SMS services.

 Trojan-Spy programs can spy on how you’re using your computer – for example, by tracking the data you enter via your keyboard, taking screenshots or getting a list of running applications.

 These programs can harvest email addresses from your computer.

 In addition, there are other types of Trojans: